 Preparation before AAV production:

-Maintain HEK293T cells in DMEM supplemented with FBS (final conc.
-10%) on a 10-cm tissue culture plate.
+Maintain HEK293T cells in DMEM supplemented with FBS (final concentration 10%) on a 10-cm tissue culture plate.
 Passage cells three-time a week.

 Prepare polyethylenimine (PEI) at 1 mg/mL.
-Mix 50mg of polyethylenimine MAX 40000 (Polyscience) and 40 mL of ultrapure water (e.g. Milli-Q water).
+Mix 50mg of polyethylenimine MAX 40000 and 40 mL of ultrapure water.
 Adjust pH to 7.0 using 1N NaOH.
 Then, make it up to 50 mL with ultrapure water, and filtrate through a 0.25-μm filter.

-Prepare a shuttle vector with a sarcomere labeling gene, e.g. TCAP or PDLIM3 fused with a green fluorescent protein (GFP), driven by a cardiomyocyte-specific promoter, such as cardiac troponin promoter22.
+Prepare a shuttle vector with a sarcomere labeling gene, e.g. TCAP or PDLIM3 fused with a green fluorescent protein (GFP), driven by a cardiomyocyte-specific promoter, such as cardiac troponin T (cTNT) promoter22.

-Note: For this instance, we used monomeric enhanced GFP with novo2 mutation23.
+Note: For this instance, we used monomeric enhanced GFP with mutations of V163A, S202T, L221V23.

 Day 0, passage HEK cells: When cells reach to confluent, passage 2.0x107 HEK293T cells to a 15-cm tissue culture plate with 20 mL of DMEM with 10% FBS.